 Prerequisite: Admission to Graduate Program in the Department.
-The course is designed to introduce the student to the modern role functions of school psychologists.
+An introduction to the modern role of school psychologists, to include response to intervention strategies and current special education law.
 Historical, current, and future status of psychological services in the schools will be explored.
-Professional, legal, and ethical issues will be presented for discussion.
+Professional, ethical, and cultural issues will be presented for discussion, with particular attention to recent developments in federal and state laws that affect the delivery of services in the school.